ostash-group/BGCViz/docs/Input_files_options.md

 # PRISM
 Similarly to the AntiSMASH, there are two options for the PRISM input:
 1. Use the json report file.
-It can be downloaded after the run.
+It can be downloaded after the PRISM run.
 Because of the small  size of json output file, it can be directly uploaded to the BGCViz.
 Be sure the checkbox "My PRISM data is a dataframe, not json results file"  is UNTICKED.  **We are expecting that the run was made on version >= 4.4.5 of the PRISM.
 If earlier version was used, please provide the csv instead of json one.**
 2. The csv format file.
 Identical to one, described in the [Antismash](#antismash) section above.
 Can also be created manually.
 The command for generation from json to csv format is the following:
 ```R
  Rscript prism.R <path-to-the-json>
 ```

 **If json file was provided, the additional option of using Regulatory and Resistance genes, identified by PRISM can be used from the "Data manipulation option"  menu option in BGCViz.
-Those genes will be treated as an additional input, and chromosome will be named "P-supp"**
+Those genes will be treated as an additional input, and chromosome will be named "PRISM_SUPPORT"**

 **This field supports the csv file upload.
 It can be any csv file, as long as the format is the satisfied.
 Therefore you can upload any results in this field, in place of PRISM, but the result plot will label these as "PRISM"**